gekkota-os/SDK/API/udp-socket/README.md

 nsIGktUDPSocket interface Reference
 ===================================

-    #include <nsIGktUDPSocket.idl>

 Public Attributes
 -----------------

 -   readonly attribute AUTF8String localAddress

-    *The IPv4/6 address of the interface, e.g.*

 <!-- -->

 -   readonly attribute long localPort

-    *The local port that the UDPSocket object is bound to.*

 <!-- -->

 -   readonly attribute AUTF8String remoteAddress

-    *The default remote IPv4/6 address that is used for subsequent send() calls.*

 <!-- -->

 -   readonly attribute long remotePort

-    *The default remote port that is used for subsequent send() calls.*

 <!-- -->

 -   readonly attribute boolean loopback

-    *Only applicable for multicast.*

 <!-- -->

 -   readonly attribute unsigned long bufferedAmount

-    *This attribute contains the number of bytes which have previously been buffered by calls to the send methods of this socket.*

 <!-- -->

 -   readonly attribute AUTF8String readyState

-    *The state of the UDP Socket object.*

 <!-- -->

 -   attribute nsIUDPEventHandler onerror

-    *The onerror event handler will be called when there is an error.*

 <!-- -->

 -   attribute nsIUDPEventHandler onmessage

-    *Event handler for received UDP data.*

 -   void init ( in long aPort, in boolean aLoopbackOnly)

-    *This method initializes an UDP socket.*

 <!-- -->

 -   void joinMulticast ( in AUTF8String aMulticastAddress, in AUTF8String aIface)

-    *Join the multicast group specified by the given adress.*

 <!-- -->

 -   void leaveMulticast ( in AUTF8String aMulticastAddress, in AUTF8String aIface)

-    *Leave the multicast group specified by the given adress.*

 <!-- -->

 -   void close ( )

-    *Closes the UDP socket.*

 <!-- -->

 -   void suspend ( )

-    *Pause reading incoming UDP data and invocations of the onmessage handler until resume is called.*

 <!-- -->

 -   void resume ( )

-    *Pause reading incoming UDP data and invocations of the onmessage handler until resume is called.*

 <!-- -->

 -   boolean sendArray ( in octet data, in unsigned long dataLength, in AUTF8String remoteAddress, in long remotePort)

-    *Sends data on the given UDP socket to the given address and port.*

 <!-- -->

 -   boolean send ( in jsval data, in AUTF8String remoteAddress, in long remotePort)

-    *Sends data on the given UDP socket to the given address and port.*

 Detailed Description
 --------------------